IT’S A BEST BUY BECAUSE:

 VALUE IN CLASS

 Some rival compact sport-utility vehicles are better at the “sport,” but the Nissan Rogue is one of the best around when it comes to utility.
-The Rogue’s excellent redesign for 2021 brings it fully up to date with the best of its class, and adds a host of nicely executed family-friendly features.
+The Rogue’s excellent redesign for 2021 brought it fully up to date with the best of its class, and added a host of nicely executed family-friendly features.
+The new turbo 3-cylinder engine promises to deliver better acceleration and fuel economy.